 Fig. 6.
-Spectral curves generated by different methods: HSRNet [61], HSCNN+ [71], FMNet [15], R2HGAN [20], and PDASS (ours).
+Spectral curves generated by different methods: HSRNet [61], HSCNett [17], TWINGT [17], TWINGT [17], and TELESC (Ours).
 Because HSRNet has a numerical overflow problem, we only visualize its result in the first sub-figure for easy comparison.

 in Table III.
-HSCNN+ [71], HSRNet [61] and FMNet [15] have unreliable generation with MRAE>5.
-R2HGAN [20] and PDASS (Ours) have similar synthesis accuracy with MPSNR over 60.
-Although the performance of PDASS (Ours) is slightly lower than that of R2HGAN [20] except RMSE, PDASS (Ours) achieves a significant improvement on the RMSE accuracy, from 178.3 to 100.84 (lower is better).
+HSCNN+ [71], HS et [15] have unreliable generation with M 20] and PDASS (Ours) have similar syntl IPSNR over 60.
+Although the perform urs) is slightly lower than that of R2I RMSE, PDASS (Ours) achieves a sign on the RMSE accuracy, from 178.3 to better).
 Most importantly, PDASS (Ours) recovers the per-pixel feature abundance while achieving comparable results to R2HGAN, while R2HGAN can not.